Tailwind CSS for Rails

 While you're developing your application, you want to run Tailwind in "watch" mode, so changes are automatically reflected in the generated CSS output.
 You can do this in a few different ways:

-• run rails tailwindcss:watch as a separate process, or
+• or run rails tailwindcss:watch as a separate process,

-• run bin/dev which uses Foreman
+• or run bin/dev which uses Foreman

 Puma plugin